Covina, California: Geography

 The only freeway that passes through the area is a very small stretch of Interstate 10.
 Covina is centered in the midst of Interstate 210 (Foothill Freeway) to the north, Interstate 605 (San Gabriel River Freeway) to the west, State Route 57 (Orange Freeway) to the east, and Interstate 10 to the south.

 The Southern Pacific Railroad, which reached Covina in 1884, and the Metrolink San Bernardino Line pass through the city just north of the downtown area.
-The town is located at the foot of the San Gabriel Mountains in the San Gabriel Valley.
+The city is served by Covina station.The town is located at the foot of the San Gabriel Mountains in the San Gabriel Valley.

 According to the United States Census Bureau, the city has a total area of 7.0 sqmi—99.78% of it is land and 0.22% of it is water.

 Climate

 This region experiences hot, dry summers and mild, occasionally rainy winters.
 According to the Köppen climate classification system, Covina has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.